Installing Firebird and node-firebird on the Raspberry Pi

 This command starts the Firebird server.
 We test using the database CONTRIBUTIONS.FDB which is in db_contributions.zip and can be created following our instructions for Windows on a PC.
 We found that we could not open CONTRIBUTIONS.FDB with Firebird 3.0 so we quickly prepared CONTRIBUTIONS_PI.FDB from scratch.

 Copy CONTRIBUTIONS.FDB to the home folder and change directory if necessary to this folder.

-If you would prefer to create a database on the Raspberry Pi, follow the instructions in the main Pascal database tutorial.
+If you would prefer to create a database on the Raspberry Pi rather than use ours, follow the instructions in the main Pascal database tutorial.

 sudo chown firebird.firebird CONTRIBUTIONS.FDB

 sudo mv CONTRIBUTIONS.FDB /var/lib/firebird/2.5/data or sudo mv CONTRIBUTIONS.FDB /var/lib/firebird/3.0/data

 This moves the database to its expected location.

 gsec -user sysdba -pass NEWPASS -add student -pw pp4s